HugoMatilla/Effective-JAVA-Summary/README.md

 Allows one class to use another, even if the latter class did not exist when the former was compiled.

-*	Lose of all benefits of compile-time type checking
+*	Lose all benefits of compile-time type checking
 *	Code to perform reflective access is clumsy and verbose
 *	Performance suffers.